tofumatt/strongly-typed/_posts/2015-01-12-transatlantic.md

 Sentiment around immigration in the UK is similat to in the USA (see: heated).
 It's a wealthy country near many poorer countries.
 And unlike the borders between USA and Mexico, **borders between have-not EU countries and the UK are _open_**.
 Illegal immigration is a problem in the UK, but many consider *legal* EU immigration as big a problem.

-You can find plenty of stories about a United Kingdom flooded by immigrants or about a London where no one speaks English anymore.
-(And there's always Birmingham, ostensibly a town where non-Muslims are no longer allowed.)  _These views are sensationalist at best, blatantly ignorant at worst._ Open borders with other countries supplys cheap labour--both skilled and unskilled.
+You can find plenty of stories about a United Kingdom flooded by immigrants or about a London where no one speaks English anymore. _These views are sensationalist at best, blatantly ignorant at worst._ Open borders with other countries supplies cheap labour--both skilled and unskilled.

 **The fight against immigration is one that wins votes, but rarely makes economic sense.**  The UK has been fighting net migration, trying to reduce immigration. **Being part of the EU, the UK cannot limit EU nationals from entering.** The easiest group to keep out is non-EU nationals.